ghferrari/library-tools/README.md

 ## Getting Started with the Excel Library Tools

 First, you need to get the file LibraryTools.xlam.
 The simplest way is to download it from the Excel directory here.
-Alternatively, if you're familiar with the file version tools /git/, feel free to clone this entire repository.
+Alternatively, if you're familiar with the file version software called _git_, feel free to clone this entire repository.

 The LibraryTools.xlam file is designed to be used as an Excel AddIn.
 Please follow the instructions below for your version of Excel.